Clastify logo

 Image

 The cascade amplifies the signal.
-One hormone molecule can activate one receptor; that receptor can activate several G proteins, leading to many cAMP molecules and many enzyme activations.
-In liver cells, the pathway quickly promotes glycogen breakdown, helping glucose become available in the blood.
+One hormone molecule can activate one receptor; that receptor can activate several G proteins, producing many cAMP molecules and many enzyme activations.
+In liver cells, this pathway quickly promotes glycogen breakdown, helping glucose become available in the blood.

-The naming point works well as a nature-of-science example.
-“Adrenaline” comes from Latin roots meaning near the kidney, while “epinephrine” comes from Greek roots meaning above the kidney; both refer to the adrenal glands.
-The fact that both names still exist shows how scientific naming depends on international cooperation, history and practical agreement, not just chemistry.
+The naming point is a good nature-of-science example.
+“Adrenaline” comes from Latin roots meaning near the kidney, and “epinephrine” from Greek roots meaning above the kidney; both refer to the adrenal glands.
+The fact that both names are still used shows how scientific naming depends on international cooperation, history and practical agreement, not just chemistry.

-Some receptors are enzymes in their own right.
-The required example here is the insulin receptor.
+Some receptors act as enzymes.
+For this syllabus point, the required example is the insulin receptor.

 A tyrosine kinase receptor is a transmembrane receptor with intracellular enzyme activity that phosphorylates tyrosine amino acids in proteins after ligand binding.
-Phosphorylation means adding a phosphate group to a molecule, often changing that molecule’s shape or activity.
+Phosphorylation is the addition of a phosphate group to a molecule, often changing the molecule’s shape or activity.

 Insulin is a protein hormone, so it can’t cross the plasma membrane.
 Instead, it binds to the extracellular part of the insulin receptor.
 That binding changes the receptor’s shape and switches on tyrosine kinase activity on the cytoplasmic side.
 Tyrosine residues inside the cell are then phosphorylated, which starts a sequence of intracellular reactions.